 What are we looking for?

-Our lab is currently a bit a bit smaller than we would like, given he number and variety of projects we have underway.
+Our lab is currently a bit smaller than we would like, given the number and variety of projects we have underway.
 We are presently very well-funded, and have committed to carrying out many challenging projects: we need first-rate students to drive these projects and maintain and increase the considerable research momentum we are enjoying.
 We need students of all three types mentioned above: wet, dry, and hybrid.
 No previous experience in our area of research is needed – our students pick up whatever skills and knowledge they need quite quickly, whether that is in the area of genetics and biochemistry, or statistics and computer programming.
 Far more important than any particular skill set is curiosity, drive, enthusiasm, and a desire to learn and grow.

 How to Join